luferro/AllKeyShop-IsThereAnyDeal-Scraper/README.md

   - Historical low price
   - Store where the historical low price was available

-<p align="center">When searching for the top 25 sellers on AllKeyShop, a platform must be included.
-These must be xbox, playstation, nintendo or pc.</p>
+#### When searching for the top 25 sellers on AllKeyShop, a platform must be included.
+These must be xbox, playstation, nintendo or pc.

 ```sh
 /allkeyshop/top/:platform